Impossible Decentralized Incubator Access Price Reaches $0.79 on Exchanges (IDIA)

-Impossible Decentralized Incubator Access (IDIA) traded 1.5% higher against the U.S. dollar during the 1-day period ending at 13:00 PM Eastern on September 2nd.
-During the last week, Impossible Decentralized Incubator Access has traded up 32.1% against the U.S. dollar.
-One Impossible Decentralized Incubator Access coin can currently be purchased for about $0.79 or 0.00001848 BTC on major exchanges.
-Impossible Decentralized Incubator Access has a total market cap of $35.47 million and $356,131.00 worth of Impossible Decentralized Incubator Access was traded on exchanges in the last day.
+Impossible Decentralized Incubator Access (IDIA) traded up 1.5% against the dollar during the one day period ending at 10:00 AM E.T. on September 3rd.
+During the last seven days, Impossible Decentralized Incubator Access has traded 32.1% higher against the dollar.
+One Impossible Decentralized Incubator Access coin can now be purchased for $0.79 or 0.00001848 BTC on major exchanges.
+Impossible Decentralized Incubator Access has a total market capitalization of $35.47 million and approximately $356,131.00 worth of Impossible Decentralized Incubator Access was traded on exchanges in the last 24 hours.

 - Sweet SOL (SSOL) traded 600.9% higher against the dollar and now trades at $0.0001 or 0.00000000 BTC.